IndorilEos/Demux_Illu_ONT/README.md

 # Demux_Illu_ONT
 Script to demultiplexing Illumina NGS libraries from Nanopore sequensing fastq files

-*This script is designed to demultiplex FASTQ files (including .gz) by S5 and N7 indices using the base.xlsx and Index.xlsx files*
+*This script is designed to demultiplex FASTQ files (including .gz) by S5 and N7 indexes using the base.xlsx and Index.xlsx files*

 # **It allows you to:**